 - My kindle had a physical keyboard.
 Cannot remember using it either.

 Update: 2 weeks later I found it.
-All this time it hide itself between paper books.
+All this time it hides itself between paper books.
 This way I saved 80€